-You can take the highest offer, if they don’t close it doesn’t really matter.
+You can take the highest offer if they don’t close it doesn’t really matter.
 You want the person who gives you the best price, you notice I said, “The best price,” I didn’t say, “The highest price.”
 The best terms, and the person who is most likely to close.
 That’s the offer that we’re looking for.
 The question then becomes, “Well how do you determine that?”
-Well there’s a lot of factors that come into determining that.
-What are their terms on inspection, appraisal, loan contingency, cash, are they going to waive their appraisal?
-There’s lots of things that can be negotiated on the terms.
+Well, there’s a lot of factors that come into determining that.
+What are their terms of inspection, appraisal, loan contingency, cash, are they going to waive their appraisal?
+There are lots of things that can be negotiated on the terms.
 That’s why you need a professional helping you on the multiple offer scenario.
 If you want to hear more about that, contact us at ColoradoDreamHouse.com.

 Question number three, “Dear Colorado Dream House Team, I heard you say last week that homes were flying off the shelf in Colorado.
 Is that true for all price ranges?”
 Well if you heard the beginning of this, it’s not true for all price ranges.
 Again, that mark is about 500,000 and below, those are flying off the shelf.
 500,000 and above, not so much.
 In fact, just this week I had a whole bunch of alerts come across my email of agents doing price drops.
 Yeah, I said price drops, on homes that they have listed at 600, 650, 700,000.
 That is not moving like 500,000 and below.